 - Demonstrated scholarly expertise and ethical leadership in an area not overrepresented on the existing Editorial Board.

-- Published three or more manuscripts in APAQ or a journal of scholarly equivalence.
+- Publication of three or more manuscripts in APAQ or a journal of scholarly equivalence.

-- Demonstration of excellence in the review process, based on independent evaluations of the Editor and Associate and/or Emeriti Editors.
+- Demonstration of excellence in the review process, based on independent evaluations of the Editor and Associate and/or Emeritus Editors.

-Members of the Editorial Board of APAQ are directly accountable to the Editor of APAQ, who, in turn, is responsible to Human Kinetics Publishing.
-Responsibilities include, but are not limited to:
+Members of the Editorial Board of APAQ are directly accountable to the Editor, who, in turn, is responsible to Human Kinetics Publishing.
+Responsibilities include, but are not limited to the following:

 - Provide input on editorial needs and review manuscripts, as requested.